Sydney-Informatics-Hub/RStudio_github_versioncontrol/notebooks/On_the_day_create_a_test_repo.md

 Receiving objects: 100% (3/3), done.
 ```

 I have named my repo as `myrepo_masterclass_RStudio_github`.
-Please do a few checks with the local copy of the repos
+Let's do a few checks with the local copy of the repo.

-Make this new repo your working directory, list its files, display the README, and get some information on its connection to GitHub:

 -   Make this new repo your working directory `cd myrepo_masterclass_RStudio_github`
 -   list all files `ls`